The Mori-Zwanzig formulation of deep learning: The Mori-Zwanzig formulation of deep learning

 \subsection{Mori-Zwanzig equations for probability density functions}

-The evolution of probability densities from one layer to the other across the neural network is governed by the operator $\N(n,q)$ in \eqref{N}.
+We have seen that the PDF of the random vector $\bm X_n$ can be mapped forward and backward through the neural network via the transfer operator $\N(q,n)$ in \eqref{N}.
 Replacing $\R$ with $\N$ in \eqref{MZDISCRETE} yields the following Mori-Zwanzig equation for the PDF of $\bm X_n$

 Alternatively, by using the MZ equation \eqref{MZNET}, we can write

 where